 SIPNOC 2018 has concluded.
 This is an archived copy of the Final Agenda for SIPNOC 2018.
 Please note that the titles (and in some cases each presenter in each panel discussion) for each session have been hyperlinked to the associated presentations.
-For more information about SIPNOC 2018, please visit the SIPNOC 2018 Overview or contact Marc Robins at email@example.com.
+For more information about the upcoming SIPNOC 2019, please contact Marc Robins at email@example.com.

 Tuesday, December 4